Supported websites for add & search function

 API keys

 Some websites need an API key for the search function.
-You usually can aquire one by creating a user account on the respective site and visit a special link in your settings.
+You usually can aquire one by creating a user account on the respective site and visiting a special link in your account settings.

 • Giant Bomb: You automatically get an API key with your user account.
 You can access here.